reneegreen816/PholdAPhage/README.md

    For different symmetry and fold types see [ChimeraX Sym command page](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/sym.html).

-8. Extend your predictive model with further proteins:
+7. Extend your predictive model with further proteins:

-   1. to enable another sym - open new pdb file, move and place the new protein where required, then run sym again with new model IDs and symmetry types.
+   a. to enable another sym - open new pdb file, move and place the new protein where required, then run sym again with new model IDs and symmetry types.
 Note: the more syms in a working file the more time it will take to render.
 Once rendered, save as a new file to reduce lagging and glitches.

-   2. for addition of associated proteins e.g. tail - open new pdb file, move and place the new proteins manually.
+   b. for addition of associated proteins e.g. tail - open new pdb file, move and place the new proteins manually.

 <br><br>